 It stops a 2 minute walk away from the Department of Immigration and Emigration and was a hell of a lot cheaper than a tuk tuk – it cost only 50 rupees each.

 Procedures & Timings

-Upon arrival, after hearing nightmare stories about how long and stressful the day can be, we were ready for the worst in order for our Sri Lanka visa extension.
+Upon arrival, after hearing nightmare stories about how long and stressful the day can be, we were ready for the worst on our Sri Lanka visa extension mission.